Hero Generations: ReGen Game Cover

 • “Do not support this irresponsible and unethical developer called Heart Shaped Games who is trying to grab more cash again with a buggy product and false advertising.”

-Players find the grinding aspect of the game tedious, often involving repetitive tasks like farming gold over generations to build specific structures and optimize character development.
+Players find the grinding aspect of the game to be tedious, often involving repetitive tasks like farming gold over generations to build specific structures and optimize character abilities.
 This process can feel laborious as it requires careful planning and waiting for ideal conditions, detracting from the overall enjoyment of the game.

 • “And the rest of the game is tedious and grindy.”

-• “This is generally accomplished by spending a few generations farming gold and slowly using that gold to build the exact buildings and cities you want, probably wanting a training center area with tons of barracks so you can walk around and become godly in a minimal amount of turns, connecting the 6 sub-areas with train stations so you don't waste turns moving around the board, securing the two pieces of equipment you want, waiting until you have a hero that is born with an ideal set of bonus cards/perks (e.g., golden child and vampire), and finally taking that character around and clearing as many quest objectives in one sweep as you can, hoping that you don't roll 1s in combat.”
+• “This is generally accomplished by spending a few generations farming gold and slowly using that gold to build the exact buildings and cities you want (probably want a training center area with tons of barracks so you can walk around and become godly in a minimal amount of turns), connecting the 6 sub-areas with train stations so you don't waste turns on moving around the board, securing the two pieces of equipment you want, waiting until you have a hero that is born with an ideal set of bonus cards/perks (e.g., golden child and vampire), and finally taking that character around and clearing as many quest objectives in one sweep as you can and hoping that you don't roll 1s in combat.”

 • “An interesting game with a high replay value.”